Dainier Peró

 Dainier Christian Peró Justiz (born 1 October 1999) is a Cuban professional boxer.
 As an amateur, Peró won gold medals at both the 2019 Pan American Games and 2016 Youth World Championships.
 Peró also competed at the 2020 Olympics.
+He is the younger brother of professional boxer and 2016 Olympian Lenier Peró, a southpaw who has also won Pan Am Games gold medals, namely the heavyweight gold medal at the 2011 games and the super-heavyweight gold medal at the 2015 games.